List of NFL awards: George Halas Trophy

 The George Halas Trophy is awarded each season to the National Football Conference (NFC) champion, i.e., the winner of that season's NFC Championship Game.
 It is named after the founder, owner, and longtime head coach of the Chicago Bears, George Halas.

 Lamar Hunt Trophy

 The Lamar Hunt Trophy is awarded each season to the American Football Conference (AFC) champion, i.e., the winner of that season's AFC Championship Game.
-It is named in honor of Lamar Hunt, the founder of the Kansas City Chiefs.
+It is named in honor of Lamar Hunt, the founder of the Kansas City Chiefs, and the AFL, which was a rival league made by a group of businessmen who were denied an NFL franchise.

 Brunswick-Balke-Collender Cup

 The Brunswick-Balke-Collender Cup was awarded only once—in 1920 to the Akron Pros after winning that season's APFA championship.
 The trophy was lost soon after, and its whereabouts are unknown.

 Ed Thorp Memorial Trophy

 The Ed Thorp Memorial Trophy was awarded to the champions of the NFL from 1934 (the second scheduled NFL championship game) through 1969, the final NFL championship Game prior to the AFL–NFL merger.
 It was named in honor of longtime NFL referee, Ed Thorp, who died in 1934.
 The trophy was deemed lost for decades; it was believed the Minnesota Vikings, who were the last to win the trophy, somehow lost it when the league switched over to the Lombardi Trophy the following year.
 However, in 2015, the trophy was found to be in the possession of the Green Bay Packers Hall of Fame, along with two replicas.